Antipurity/sensor-network/docs/ROADMAP.md

         - ⋯ `data_size(&self) -> u32`, `64` by default.
         - ⋯ `name_size(&self) -> u32`, `64` by default.
         - ⋯ `name_part_size(&self) -> u32`, `16` by default.
     - ⋯ Sensors first request cell shapes from handlers, then for each unique shape, allocate the actual positions.
-On step, limit f32 numbers to NaN|-1..1, put them in places, fill in reward (`NaN`) & name, compress if specified, then send to handlers.
+On step, limit f32 numbers to `-1`…`1`, put them in places, fill in reward (`0`) & name, compress if specified, then send to handlers.
     - ⋯ Test that all data is indeed accumulated correctly, via bogus senders/accumulators.
     - ⋯ Benchmark throughput and latency with bogus data, in time-per-cell.